gabemcguire/dotfiles/README.md

 Also need Rectangle installed for window management.
 ## Neovim (NvChad)

-My Neovim configuration is based on NvChad with custom modifications for C++ development.
+My Neovim configuration is based on NvChad with custom modifications for C++ and web development.

 ### Location
 - `~/.config/nvim/`